tjdraper/tjdraper.com-v7/src/content/blog/2023/11/14/strangler-fig-mindset.md

 We rolled the React front-end app out with hardly a hiccup, after which we began writing the new PHP back-end.
 I came up with a list of every endpoint the new React app requests from Drupal, and made a todo task out of each one so we have a list.
 And now we pick them off one by one.

-For the strangler fig configuration, we actually were very fortunate in that the Drupal application's URLs are powered entirely by query strings.
+For the strangler fig configuration, we actually were very fortunate that the Drupal application's URLs are powered entirely by query strings.
 So in React, our configuration is set up so that if there's no path on our API call, it calls the Drupal powered API.
 And if there is a path, it sends the call to the new API.
 Once we've completed a re-write of an endpoint, we simply adjust the parameters of the call to go to the new API's URI path and the configuration of our API call takes care of the rest.

 This allows us to write endpoints in the new API one at a time, and roll them out when they're ready.
 We can take plenty of time combing through the old business logic of an endpoint to find all the ways it could respond, and all the edge cases, and determine the best way to write that in our modern PHP app.